 Stop by Pura Dalem Segara, the resort’s aptly named ‘temple by the beach’.
 As a place of worship for three local families, it’s a testament to Bali’s vibrant Hindu heritage, but don’t be fooled by its traditional appearance: it was erected in the 80s.

-No check-ins or check-outs are allowed on 17 March 2018, when Bali observes Nyepi Day (Day of Silence), although stays are still possible.
+No check-ins or check-outs are allowed on on Nyepi Day each year (dates vary), although stays are still possible.
 Bali’s airport also closes for the day.

 At the hotel